-Two independent actions must be taken by an SA to create bypass firewall policies: the SA must create the bypass policy and then specifically enable that policy.
+In both cases, two independent actions must be taken by a CO to create bypass firewall policies: the CO must create the bypass policy and then specifically enable that policy.

 Key Archiving

 The module supports key archiving to a management computer or USB token as part of a module configuration file backup.
 Operator entered keys are archived as part of the module configuration file.
 The configuration file is stored in plain text, but keys in the configuration file are either AES encrypted using the Configuration Encryption Key or stored as a keyed hash using HMAC-SHA-1 using the Configuration Backup Key.